springernature/frontend-toolkits/toolkits/global/packages/global-status-message/README.md

 Focusing the message ensures it is visible in the viewport and a screen reader will announce it.
 If it is not appropriate to move focus to the message, rely on the live region for announcement in screen readers.

-The status message will likely be the best focus position for continued keyboard interaction.

 ## Template